patrickpichler/koney/docs/ALERT_SINKS.md

 # 🔔 Alert Sinks

 When hackers access traps, Koney logs an event in the `alerts` container.
 You can also configure Koney to send these alerts to external systems.
 For this, you simply add an `DeceptionAlertSink` resource to your cluster.
+Forwarding is supported for all trap types.

 ℹ️ **Note**: All `DeceptionAlertSink` resources and referenced `Secret` resources must be in the `koney-system` namespace.
 Resources in other namespaces will be ignored.

 At the moment, we support sending alerts to the following systems: